Blaber (gamer): Early career as Cloud9 substitute (2018-2019)

+MVP and Championship seasons (2021-present)

-In the offseason preceding the 2020 LCS season, Svenskeren left the team, citing that he did not want to split playing time with Huang.
-Throughout the 2020 Spring Split, Huang led the league amongst all junglers multiple statistical categories, including experience differential, which was higher than all other junglers combined.
+In the off-season preceding the 2020 LCS season, Svenskeren left the team, citing that he did not want to split playing time with Huang.
+Throughout the 2020 Spring Split, Huang led the league amongst all junglers in multiple statistical categories, including experience differential, which was higher than all other junglers combined.
 For his performance throughout the split, Huang received the league's Most Valuable Player of the Split award.
 Cloud9 also went on to defeat FlyQuest in the Spring Split finals, marking Huang's first championship win.

-For the Summer split, Blaber still performed well, taking 1st Team All Pro honors, again proving to be the best jungler in the league.
+For the Summer split, Huang still performed well, taking 1st Team All Pro honors, again proving to be the best jungler in the league.
 However, in the playoffs, C9 was upset by FlyQuest, and then by TSM in the losers bracket, surprisingly missing Worlds 2020, the first time the Cloud9 organization had ever missed a Worlds.

 In the Spring Split of the 2021 LCS season, Huang led the league in kills, assists, total team kill share, and damage, eventually winning his second MVP award.
 Cloud9 would also defeat Team Liquid in the Mid-Season Showdown, marking Huang's second championship win.

-At MSI, Huang struggled against tougher international competition, and with the changes in the meta, not performing up to the high expectations that were placed on him.
+At the 2021 Mid-Season Invitational, Huang struggled against tougher international competition, and with the changes in the meta, not performing up to the high expectations that were placed on him.
 C9 was eliminated in the "Rumble Stage" of the tournament, placing lower than expected.
+In the Summer Split, Huang regressed slightly from his MVP form in spring but remained a top player in the league.
+Huang was voted to the LCS 3rd team All Pro.
+Cloud9 finished the regular season 4th in the standings.
+After being sent to the losers bracket of the LCS Championship with a loss to Team Liquid; Cloud9 would go on to defeat Golden Guardians, Evil Geniuses, and TSM to qualify for Worlds before ultimately having their LCS season end with a loss to 100 Thieves.
+Huang and Cloud9 would start their run at the 2021 League of Legends World Championship with a disappointing loss to underdogs DetonatioN FocusMe in the play-in stage of the tournament.
+Cloud9 did win their subsequent play-in series and advanced to the group stage of the event, before again struggling in the group stage with an 0-3 record at the end of their first weak of play.
+The team would bounce back with strong performances from Huang and teammate Luka "Perkz" Perković and finish their group with a 3-4 record, advancing Huang to the knockout stage of Worlds for the first time in his career.
+Cloud9 was eliminated in the quarterfinals with a loss to Gen.G.